sparcopen/doathon/.github/issue_template.md

 ============================"

 * **Submission Name:** _Name of your project or challenge_
 * **Contact Lead:** _What's the best way for folks to get in touch with you?
-Leave your twitter handle, github profile or email here - whatever way is best to get in touch with you for this project!_
+Leave your twitter handle, Github profile or email here - whatever way is best to get in touch with you for this project!_
 * **External Site Link (optional - primarily for projects):** _For project leads, if your project already has a site where folks can learn more about your project, leave a URL here._
 * **Region**: _What region is your project or challenge based out of, if any?_
 * **Issue Area:** _What area of Open Research or Open Education does your project or challenge fall under?_